[{{{type}}}] {{{reason}}}

-[Editor's Note: This is part 1 of a two-part series of articles on the GRMC Board of Trustees meeting on July 27, 2023.]
+[Editor's Note: This is the first of a potential several articles on the Gila Regional Board of Trustees meeting on March 20, 2024.
+It primarily covers the audit report.]

 By Mary Alice Murphy